Scrub Me Mama with a Boogie Beat: Reviews

-Boxoffice (March 23, 1941): "To Lazytown, where all the colored folks are snoozing, comes a river boat and a gal.
+Boxoffice (March 23, 1941) reported: "To Lazytown, where all the colored folks are snoozing, comes a river boat and a gal.
 She wakes up everybody, and gets them in the mood with her rendition of the boogie woogie number.
 The action builds effectively.
 This one is for the under seat feet shufflers."

-The Film Daily (March 25, 1941): "A light brown gal arrives in Lazytown and wakes the locals to the tune of a rhythm number.
+The Film Daily (March 25, 1941) wrote: "A light brown gal arrives in Lazytown and wakes the locals to the tune of a rhythm number.
 The music is hot and the former sleeping inhabitants step right out to it in this fast color cartoon.
 A couple of skirt silhouette shots and some exaggerated body movements make this one questionable for kid matinees."

-Motion Picture Exhibitor (May 14, 1941): "This will not only provoke laughs but it is worth extra selling effort.
+Motion Picture Exhibitor (May 14, 1941) averred: "This will not only provoke laughs but it is worth extra selling effort.
 All the colored characters take off on this popular song but with a high-brown beauty shaking hips to all points while beating a song with every note.
 It is in the better cartoon sphere."

-Motion Picture Herald (April 28, 1941): "In this color cartoon a lazy group of southern darkies awaken on the arrival of a Harlem miss and proceed to get rhythm in the modern manner.
+Motion Picture Herald (April 28, 1941) commented: "In this color cartoon a lazy group of southern darkies awaken on the arrival of a Harlem miss and proceed to get rhythm in the modern manner.
 It is a subject of especial interest to swing devotees."